-These blogs are always amalgamations of either my own experiences, friend’s experiences or those of my many students.
+These blogs are always amalgamations of either my own experiences, friend’s or acquaintance’s experiences or those of my many students.
 There are patterns in these experiences simply because we have all been programmed by the same social forces.
-That’s why it’s common for people to think I’ve written about them when in fact I haven’t.
+That’s why it’s common for people to think I’m writing about them.

 One of the primary social suggestions we experience is that we should pair off and become couples—that relationships between two specific people are what we should strive for.
 I won’t get into the details of why that’s not actually necessary, but since many people will still want this anyway, I’ll focus on how it can be achieved in the healthiest possible way.

-But eventually one or the other or both are going to have their insecurities flail a bit.
+Eventually one or the other or both are going to have their insecurities flail a bit.
 And when they do they’ll look to their partner to quell their anxious thoughts.
 In the example I’m constructing, we’ll say it was the woman who began to feel unattractive.
 Like many women I meet, she wanted more compliments.
 More outside-in validation of her value.
-But of course no one can validate us but ourselves so the exercise is ultimately futile.
-But in my amalgamated guy Dennis, he needs to do enough—meaning he’ll try to offer her the validation that only she could ultimately give herself.
+But of course no one can truly validate us but ourselves, so the exercise is ultimately futile.
+But Dennis, he needs to do enough—meaning he’ll try to offer her the validation that she could ultimately only give herself.

-So of course the relationship ultimately fails because it was based in ego.
+Of course Dennis’s relationship ultimately fails because it is based in ego.
 This is not necessarily a bad thing if both people take the lesson from that and work in the right directions.
-If their ego just races out to find someone else to prop it up or to give it things to do then they will simply keep repeating the same patterns, which is why most people end relationships for the same kinds of reasons every time.
+If their ego just races out to find someone else to prop it up, or to give it things to do, then they will simply keep repeating the same patterns.
+That’s why most people end relationships for the same kinds of reasons every time.
 But if they learn from why that relationship failed, then they can take the sort of action that will result in a better situation next time.

 So what did Dennis do?
 Did he learn to give more compliments?
 Yes and no. Yes he can give them more freely now, but the reason is because he’s not being asked to do it; he’s naturally motivated to do so by being appreciated.